 Wal-Mart was founded in 1962 by Sam Walton when he and his brother James “Bud” Walton opened the first Wal-Mart Discount City in Rogers, Arkansas.
 Since then, Wal-Mart has grown to become the largest publicly-owned retail company in the world.
 In the United States, the company includes Wal-Mart discount stores, Supercenters, Neighborhood Markets, and Sam’s Club warehouse membership clubs.
 The company also has many international operations.
 The company operated about 6,363 international Walmart stores in 2017.

 Beginning in the early 1990s, Wal-Mart went to great lengths to increase their market share.
 They introduced a full line of groceries into their stores, diversified their market by appealing to certain ethnic groups through bilingual advertisements, and took steps to promote the awareness of environmental issues.

-In the 2015 fiscal year, Wal-Mart operated over eleven thousand stores worldwide and these stores generated over 482 billion U.S. dollars in net sales.
+In the 2017 fiscal year, Wal-Mart operated over eleven thousand stores worldwide and these stores generated close to 482 billion U.S. dollars in net sales.
 Even though Wal-Mart has been criticized for their low wages, they claim to do a lot of good for lower income households.
 Figures show that a family can save about one thousand U.S. dollars a year with their ability to cut prices on some products, such as toys, by thirty percent in order to stimulate more sales.